 What is the best way to observe the Leonids?

 You do not need any optical equipment to see meteors, other than your own eyes.
 It is important to be comfortable.
 November nights can be very cold, so wrap up warm in suitable clothing, and to lie back in a deckchair or sun lounger to give you a good view of the sky.
-If there is a bright Moon in the sky, then you will stand a better chance of seeing something if you can turn to view the opposite part of the sky.
+If there is a bright Moon, then face in the opposite direction to reduce glare.

 Meteors appear at random, not regular intervals, so you will need to have patience when watching for the Leonids.
 You may not see anything for many minutes and then see another one or two in quick succession before another long wait.
 We have more advice on how to observe a meteor shower plus tips on how to photograph a meteor shower.